 If you’re planning a holiday getaway, chances are you have a few obvious destinations on your list.
-Perhaps a trip to Vienna or Berlin to stroll the traditional Christmas markets or a family getaway to Aspen or Vail to hit the slopes?
-By the time New Year’s Eve rolls around, you may be on your way to Edinburgh for Hogmanay or New York City’s Time Square to watch the ball drop (god bless your soul)!
+Perhaps a trip to Vienna or Berlin to stroll the traditional Christmas markets?
+Or a family getaway to Aspen or Vail to hit the slopes?
+By the time New Year’s Eve rolls around, you may be on your way to Edinburgh for Hogmanay!
+Or New York City’s Time Square to watch the ball drop (god bless your soul)!
 But what about the top Euro destinations that don’t get enough love?

-Though we’ve had our fair share of ski trips and holiday markets in traditional locales, and are even known to return again and again to our favorites (hello, Paris), “well-known” does not always mean better.
+We’ve had our fair share of ski trips and holiday markets in traditional locales.
+We we’re even known to return again and again to our favorites (hello, Paris)!
+But “well-known” does not always mean better.
 In fact, we’ve stumbled across more than a few lesser known destinations that have worked their way into our hearts.

 1. Innsbruck, Austria

 The wino visited the former Olympic city of Innsbruck during a weekend winter tour of Austria and Switzerland.
 In typical lazy travelers’ fashion, very little advanced preparation went into the planning of her trip.
-With no plans to ski and too short of a stay to venture up into the mountains, the wino wasn’t sure how to spend her time in the snowy Alpine city.
+With no plans to ski and no time to venture into the mountains, the wino was at a loss.
+How would she spend her time in this snowy Alpine city?

 Regardless, the charm of the mountain-side city earned Innsbruck its spot on this list.
 With its tiny vaulted alleyways adorned with Christmas lights, coffeehouses serving warm pastries, and the view of snowy peaks in the distance, Innsbruck is perfect for a holiday getaway.
 BONUS POINTS: you can sip on your coffee in ski attire and then hop the next gondola up to the slopes.
 Or, just stay in town for the après-ski.
 We know what we would do…